wbannick/wbannick.github.io/index.markdown

 I am a life-long nerd.
 I could talk for hours about comic books or Star Wars.
 I also enjoy listening to hip hop, weight training, and _playing_ sports.
 My professional sports knowledge is out of date by about 10-15 years, but I love playing pick-up basketball, football, and frisbee (when there is no pandemic happening).
 And, I am striving to become a more versatile dunker.

 My personal relationships are very important to me.
-I am always working to become a better person, a better friend, a better partner, and a better family member.
+I am working to become a better person, a better friend, a better partner, and a better family member.
 I try to confront my privilege and mental health to continue to grow as person.